The 12 Best Ways to Make Extra Money in 2018

 Some sample offers include one asking you to sign up for a email newsletter from AMF Bowling.
 It pays 50 cents and takes about 15 seconds.
 Another offer asks you to sign up for a free TurboTax account to earn $3.50.

 These are simple and there are nearly a hundred of them to choose from.
-If you’re interested in giving Swagbucks a try, visit the sign-up page here to get started.
+If you’re interested in giving Swagbucks a try, visit the sign-up page here to get started or read our review for more information.

 4. Let Someone Borrow Your Place for the Night